-Improving the representation of African ecosystems in land surface models
+Improving representation of African ecosystems in land surface models

-Researchers from the University of Exeter, including PiNC Lab’s Enimhien Akhabue, have published new research in the journal Nature that presents their work on improving the representation of African ecosystems in land surface models.
+Researchers from the University of Exeter, led by PiNC’s Enimhien Akhabue and co-authored by PiNC Lab Lead Petra Holden, have published new research in the Nature's Scientific Data journal that presents their work on improving the representation of African ecosystems in land surface models.

 Land surface models such as the Joint UK Land Environment Simulator (JULES) use the parameters of Plant Functional Types (PFTs) to classify plant species into various groups based on their functional characteristics in an ecosystem.
 PFTs are important for modelling ecosystem processes, vegetation dynamics, carbon dynamics, and climate change.